TheDoctorRAB/pyroprocessing_system.model/README.md

 Examples with root directory and simulation directory settings are provided below. ‘global_vars.py’ contains ‘root_dir’ and ‘simulation_dir’ variables.

--root_dir = [where the repository is located]/fuel.fabrication.des.model/model.kmp1.included
+- root_dir = [where the repository is located]/fuel.fabrication.des.model/model.kmp1.included

--simulation_dir = [where the repository is located]/fuel.fabrication.des.model/model.kmp1.included/simulation/[user’s value provided for simulation]
+- simulation_dir = [where the repository is located]/fuel.fabrication.des.model/model.kmp1.included/simulation/[user’s value provided for simulation]

 ## Execution

 Users need to modify the ‘lib’ directory first to specify desired inputs.
 After changes, ‘simulation.set.up.py’ is run to create a new simulation directory under ‘simulation’.
 It copies input files from the ‘lib’ directory and pastes them into ‘[simulaton_dir]/fuel.fabrication/input.’
 In addition, it helps users to change the root directory and create a readme file for the specific simulation directory created.

--‘main.py’ is used to execute the 250-day operation one time.
+- ‘main.py’ is used to execute the 250-day operation one time.

--‘execution.py’ is used to execute the 250-day operation multiple times.
+- ‘execution.py’ is used to execute the 250-day operation multiple times.
 Currently, the model run the simulation 1000 times.
 To run a different number of simulations, the range specified for the ‘for’ loop in ‘execution<Plug>PeepOpeny’ must be modified.

 The ‘output’ directory under ‘[simulaton_dir]/fuel.fabrication’ contains the results from executing ‘main.py.’
 The results from executing ‘execution.py’ are stored in ‘[root_dir]/simulation/1000.test.runs.’